Atlas-of-Kaeon/The-One-Library/The One Library/2 - Collection/1 - References/1 - Guides/3 - Contents/1 - Scripture/2 - Christian/README.md

 Nicene creed, a formal statement of faith that continues to serve as a unifying codification of faith throughout Christendom.

-The original Nicene creed was written in Greek, and the Library of Github uses the English liturgical version.
+The original Nicene creed was written in Greek, and the One Library uses the English liturgical version.

 <h2 align="center"><a href="https://raw.githubusercontent.com/Atlas-of-Kaeon/The-One-Library/master/The%20One%20Library/1%20-%20Core/1%20-%20Literature/1%20-%20Texts/1%20-%20Scripture/1%20-%20Abrahamic/1%20-%20Judeo-Christian/2%20-%20Specific/2%20-%20Christian/2%20-%20Specific/1%20-%20The%20Apocrypha/The%20Apocrypha.one">3: The Apocrypha</a></h2>